Thredbo Ski Resort

 FREERIDERS 7-14 YEARS

 Teen Sessions and Half Day Freeriders Programs also meet at the second lift tower on the Gunbarrel Express Chairlift.
-1st timers on their first day can be dropped off at 9:15 or 12:45 and pick up at 12:15 or 3:45 respectively.
+Child Group Lesson times are 9.30am for first time skiers and snowboarders only and 1.00pm for all levels and run for 3 hours.
+1st timers on their first day can be dropped off at 9:15 or 12:45 respectively.
 For all other levels and for 1st timers on Day 2 students can be dropped off at 12:45 and pick up is at 3:45*.

 CHILDCARE • 6 MONTHS – 6 YEARS

-The Thredbo Childcare Centre located inside the Thredbo Leisure Centre is open from Mid - Jun through the end of Sep.
+The Thredbo Childcare Centre located inside the Thredbo Leisure Centre is open from 8th of June to 7th of October.
 Childcare centre opening hours is from 8am to 5pm, with whole day, morning or afternoon programs available.

 BARS & RESTAURANTS (Selection)